-- Yes, he will use Touch ID/Face ID when re-accessing secure apps after the auto-lock time expires.
-In all other cases for accessing secure apps he will enter the AppConnect passcode.
-These other cases include, for example, the first time an AppConnect app is launched or when the user logs out of secure apps in Mobile@Work. - No, he will use the AppConnect passcode for all further authentications to secure apps.
+- Yes, they will use Touch ID or Face ID when re-accessing secure apps after the auto-lock time expires.
+In all other cases for accessing secure apps, they will enter the AppConnect passcode.
+These other cases include, for example, the first time an AppConnect app is launched or when the user logs out of secure apps in Mobile@Work. - No, they will use the AppConnect passcode for all further authentications to secure apps.

-The device user uses Touch ID/Face ID when the auto-lock time expires
+Use Touch ID or Face ID when the auto-lock time expires